-• We operate and invest in 237 hydroelectric generating stations on 87 river systems in North America, Brazil and Colombia.
-Our hydroelectric operations have 8,275 megawatts ("MW") of installed capacity and annualized long-term average ("LTA")1 generation of 19,936 gigawatt hours ("GWh") on a proportionate basis1.
+• We operate and invest in 235 hydroelectric generating stations on 83 river systems in North America, Brazil and Colombia.
+Our hydroelectric operations have 8,276 megawatts ("MW") of installed capacity and annualized long-term average ("LTA") generation of 19,722 gigawatt hours ("GWh") on a proportionate basis.